’90 Day Fiancé’: Ashley Martson Calls Jay Smith’s Sister ‘Trash’

 Ashley Martson has been at odds with former sister-in-law, Ornella “Poochie” Smith, for quite some time after her marriage to Jay Smith fell apart.
 Now, the reality star is sharing exactly what she thinks of Smith’s sister, according to a report from Pop Culture.

-Martson recently sat down with InTouch Weekly for a Q&A session, where she answered some of the most popular rumors and questions posed by fans of the reality series.
+Martson recently sat down with InTouch Weekly for a Q&A session, where she responded to some of the most popular rumors and questions posed by fans of the reality series.
 During the interview, the conversation shifted to Poochie and the allegations against Martson.
 As The Inquisitr previously reported, Poochie has accused Martson of cheating on Smith throughout their marriage.
 She has also alleged that the mother-of-two had an elderly sugar daddy living in Delaware.
 The Jamaican woman went on to say that she’s certain that Martson conspired to set up her brother while filming the TLC series.

 When questioned about her former sister-in-law, Martson said, “she’s just trash.”